 If medications and medical conditions have been ruled out, we encourage you to learn more about treatments for different body areas and consider a combination of treatments for the most troublesome body areas.
 For instance we have sections on: sweaty underarms, sweaty hands or sweaty palms, sweaty feet, sweaty face and even information for those who experience excessive sweating in other areas like groin, the breasts, and back.

 Our Web site can also provide you with a comprehensive collection of insurance and reimbursement tools, including downloadable forms that can help you work with your physician and health insurance plan to get the correct coverage for necessary hyperhidrosis treatments.

 However you find help, don't let fear or embarrassment keep you from seeking out the attention you need and deserve.
 Always remember you are not alone.
 We are here to serve and help you on your path to care and relief!

-For updates about new research, the latest treatments, and daily management tips, be sure to subscribe to our free e-mail newsletter, SweatSolutions.
-We also have an extensive library of hyperhidrosis articles from peer-reviewed medical journals, so you can see share reliable medical data with your physician.
+For updates about new hyperhidrosis research, the latest treatments, and daily management tips, be sure to sign-up for our news alerts.
+We also have an extensive library of hyperhidrosis research articles from peer-reviewed medical journals, so you can see share reliable medical data with your physician.